robert4213/cmpe202/lab6/output/README.md

 # Design pattern used:

-Stragetary pattern: select which print format to be used.
+Stragety pattern: select which print format to be used.

 Composite pattern: make toppings and meat become a burger composite.